gravitational/teleport/docs/4.3/admin-guide.md

   + Copy `teleport-user-ca.pub` to `/etc/ssh/teleport-user-ca.pub`
   + Update `sshd` configuration (usually `/etc/ssh/sshd_config` ) to point to this file: `TrustedUserCAKeys /etc/ssh/teleport-user-ca.pub`

+To connect to the OpenSSH server via `tsh`, add `--port=<ssh port>` with the `tsh ssh` command:

+Example ssh to `database.work.example.com` as `root` with a OpenSSH server on port 22 via `tsh`: tsh ssh --port=22 root@database.work.example.com

+!!! warning "Warning"

+    The principal (username) being used to connect must be listed in the Teleport user/role configuration.

 ## Certificate Rotation